juexinwang/scGNN/README.md

 unzip 4d6f6c96-2a83-43d8-8fe1-0f53bffd4674.homo_sapiens.mtx.zip
 cd ..
 ```

 ### 2. Preprocess input files

 This step generates Use_expression.csv (preprocessed file) and get discretirized regulatory signals as ltmg.csv from Left-Trunctruncated-Mixed-Gaussian(LTMG) model (Optional but recommended).

+In preprocessing, parameters are used:

+- **filetype** defines file type (CSV or 10X(default))
-In preprocessing, paramter **geneSelectnum** selects number of most variant genes.
-The default gene number is 2000.
+- **geneSelectnum** selects number of most variant genes.
+The default gene number is 2000

+The running time is depended with the cell number and gene numbers selected.
+It takes ~20 minutes (GSE138852) and ~28 minitues (liver) to generate the files needed.

 #### CSV format